MODOK: MODOK Superior

 Unknown to everyone, the doomsday plans left behind by MODOK actually serve as a distraction.
 The plans themselves are coordinated by a "cluster" of brains cloned from MODOK's own who act as one non-sentient supercomputer.
 This cluster is destroyed by the Red Hulk and the doomsday plans are stopped.
 However, one of the cloned brains, rather than being utilized as an organic computer, is allowed to develop naturally and then uploaded with MODOK's mind.
 This new MODOK calls himself MODOK Superior and prepares to make his own mark on the world independent of his predecessor.
 Cooperating with the Intelligencia once again, MODOK Superior and the Intelligencia attempt to study the body of a Spaceknight, which had crashed on Earth for unknown reasons.
 When the Avengers attempt to stop them, the body is revealed to be the latest vessel for the artificial consciousness of Ultron.
 In the battle with the Avengers, MODOK Superior takes on Thor, claiming he has the power of a god – and is immediately struck down as a result.

 During the "Fear Itself" storyline, MODOK Superior reviews the attacks by Skadi and tells his followers that she is actually the Red Skull's daughter Sin, who has tapped into the powers of the Asgardians.
 He then views from his surveillance that the Red Hulk is fighting the Thing (in the form of Angrir: Breaker of Souls).
 When he learns that Zero/One and Black Fog are also after the Red Hulk, MODOK Superior plans to get to the Red Hulk first.
 MODOK Superior prevents the Black Fog from killing the Red Hulk.
 MODOK Superior becomes intangible to keep himself from getting attacked by Angrir (who shoots down Zero/One's Helicarrier).
 MODOK Superior encounters Zero/One and both of them declare a truce to help fight the soldiers of the Serpent.
 During that time, MODOK Superior starts to develop a crush on Zero/One.

 In the prologue to the Avengers vs. X-Men storyline, MODOK Superior targets an ex-A.I.M. scientist named Dr. Udaku who was being escorted to the Pentagon by Wakandan forces.
 Before MODOK Superior could kill Udaku, the Scarlet Witch arrives and fights MODOK Superior, while smaller MODOK pawns surround the Scarlet Witch.
 In the nick of time, Ms. Marvel and Spider-Woman arrive and help to defeat MODOK Superior and A.I.M.
-MODOK Superior and a group of rogue A.I.M. agents joined up with S.H.I.E.L.D. to make a deal to take down Andrew Forson, the then-current leader of A.I.M.
+MODOK Superior and a group of rogue A.I.M. agents work with S.H.I.E.L.D. to take down Andrew Forson, the then-current leader of A.I.M.